ttspackage/tts/cran-comments.md

 ## Submission

-This submission of trustedtimestamping (v0.2.4) addresses issues provided by Cran.
+This submission of trustedtimestamping (v0.2.5) addresses issues provided by Cran.

+## Reported issues v0.2.4:
+* don't use print()
+* don't use T and F (use TRUE and FALSE)

 ## Reported issues v0.2.3: